vtexdocs/dev-portal-content/docs/guides/vtex-io/Storefront-Guides/concepts-1/vtex-io-documentation-building-a-search-results-page-with-multiple-layouts.md

 updatedAt: "2022-12-13T20:17:44.097Z"
 ---

-Your results presentation on the search results page doesn't need to be always the same for your users: thanks to enhancements in the Search Result app, you can provide them a more **customized experience** to navigate between the fetched products.
+Creating a versatile search results page is crucial for providing a seamless user experience in your online store.
+In this guide, you will learn how to build a search results page with multiple layouts, allowing users to switch between grid and list views.

 ![multiple-layouts](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-io-documentation-building-a-search-results-page-with-multiple-layouts-0.png)

-Note that the search results page above works with two different layouts: `grid` and `list`.

-The flexibility to offer multiple layouts, which can help the sales tax rates by enhancing the shopping experience, is at hands!
-Check out the step-by-step section below.
+## Before you begin

-> ⚠️ To obtain successful results with this recipe, it is strongly recommended to understand previously how the [Flex Layout](https://developers.vtex.com/docs/apps/vtex.flex-layout) and the [Search Result](https://developers.vtex.com/docs/apps/vtex.search-result) apps work.
-We also advise you to go through the [Building a Horizontal Product Summary recipe](https://developers.vtex.com/docs/guides/vtex-io-documentation-building-a-horizontal-product-summary) to achieve similar results on your search results page.
+Before proceeding, ensure you are familiar with the [Flex Layout](https://developers.vtex.com/docs/apps/vtex.flex-layout) and the [Search Result](https://developers.vtex.com/docs/apps/vtex.search-result) apps.
+Also, check the [Building a Horizontal Product Summary](https://developers.vtex.com/docs/guides/vtex-io-documentation-building-a-horizontal-product-summary) guide to understand how to create similar results on your search results page.

-## Step by step
+## Instructions

-1. Implement the Search Result app in your Store Theme according to the instructions in the [documentation](https://developers.vtex.com/docs/apps/vtex.search-result/).
+1. Implement the Search Result app in your Store Theme according to the instructions in the [Search Result](https://developers.vtex.com/docs/apps/vtex.search-result/) guide.
-2. Declare the `gallery` block responsible for structuring the page layout, use its `layouts` prop to define the desired layouts for the search results page.
+2. Declare the `gallery` block responsible for structuring the page layout, and use its `layouts` prop to define the desired layouts for the search results page.
 For example:

     ```json
     "gallery": {